papadakisandone/cookie/README.md

-Online webgame, get as more cookies you can to upgrade your bakery.  - Still is not complete ready -
+Online webgame, get as more cookies you can to upgrade your bakery.  - Still is not full functional -